-With about 18% of today’s labor force working part-time, managers need to be flexible when it comes to adapting to shifting dynamics of their staff.
+With about 18% of today’s labor force working part-time, managers need to be flexible when it comes to adapting to the shifting dynamics of their staff.
 Part-time work has increased in an effort to save on the cost of full-time benefits and overtime charges, and many employees choose to work fewer hours due to their personal schedule or lifestyle.
 No matter the reason, managers and business owners need to know how to include these individuals into their work environment as efficiently as possible.
-Here are some helpful ways to achieve a successful integration:
+Here are some helpful ways to achieve successful integration:

 Provide Appropriate Job Roles

 Rather than assign your part-time employees to a list of meaningless tasks, give them a set role with a clear and defined purpose.
 Employees with a distinct position will have a much better sense of direction and function in the company.
 Being handed a “to-do” list without much continuity is confusing and to an extent, insulting.
 Having a limited presence in the office requires even more structure from management, including clear goals and expectations for the job position.

 Rather than assigning part-time workers to departments or teams, consider assigning them to individual projects.
 Projects tend to be more task-oriented and straightforward so the work can be picked up and set down as needed without the collaboration of an entire team.
 If you have an assignment that needs to get done but is often pushed to the side, hiring part-time work may be a great solution as it doesn’t require the budget for full-time salary and benefits.